Now then, we’ve rounded up 21 of the best music venues in Leeds for free gigs.

 Chunk, 275 Meanwood Road, Leeds, West Yorkshire, LS7 2JD.

 If you love punk and metal music get down to whiskey dive bar Santiago for their free gigs.
 The Leeds favourite has been putting on good times for nearly 20 years with the best rock’n’roll bands they can find.
-Local live groups often take to the stage in their downstairs bar on Friday and Saturday nights, and you don’t have to pay to get into the majority of their gigs.
+Local live groups often take to the stage in their downstairs bar on Friday and Saturday nights, and you don’t have to pay to get into a lot of their gigs.

 Santiago, 1-3 Grand Arcade, Leeds, West Yorkshire, LS1 6PG.